 "As a contractor, it has been easy to communicate with the rest of the team and since being assigned to a project with a group of 2-3 people, work has been laid out quickly and unambiguously.
 Even though we’re all in different timezones, code reviews have been frictionless, coherent and never pointless." -Tiago Casanova

-Because we are a small company we all have to pitch in and help in some areas that aren’t necessarily our expertise.
+Because we are a small company we all like to pitch in and help in some areas that aren’t necessarily our expertise.
 At the moment we have 5 teams; sales, marketing, recruitment, open source, and dev tooling.
-The teams are made up of 2-3 team members, and we have two week sprints to work on stories pertaining to our teams.
+The teams are made up of 2-4 team members.

 Each member of OmbuLabs is assigned to a team (we try our best to assign by area of interest).
 We want flexibility, so team members should be able to move between teams when it makes sense for a switch.